eqNj/eqN-PD2-Filter/README.md

 ## Brief Summary

 When using any filter level the following applies.
-All flawless+ gems and runes always show.
+All flawless and perfect gems and runes always show.
 All charms always show.
 Unique and set items always show.
 Ethereal rare, magic, or elite non-magic (white) items always show.
 All non-magic items with +3 to a useful skill always show.

 When using the default, 'Relaxed', filter level the above and the following apply.
 All elite non-magic (white) items always show.
 All rare items always show.
 All useful magic crafting bases always show.